Site Map

 Salmonella infection is one of the most common types of food poisoning.
 It occurs when you eat food or drink water that contains Salmonella bacteria.

-The Salmonella germs may get into the food you eat in several ways.
+The Salmonella bacteria may get into the food you eat in several ways.

 You are more likely to get this type of infection if you: